-- Court v Spotless Group Holdings Limited (VID561/2017) (Spotless Class Action), a Part IVA proceeding brought on behalf of shareholders in Spotless which is currently before the Court;
+- Court v Spotless Group Holdings Limited (VID561/2017) (Spotless Class Action), a Part IVA proceeding brought on behalf of shareholders in Spotless which is currently before the Federal Court;

-- Whittenbury v Vocation Limited & Anor (VID434/2015) (Vocation Limited Class Action), a Part IVA proceeding brought, jointly with Maurice Blackburn, on behalf of shareholders in Vocation, which is currently before the Court;
+- Whittenbury v Vocation Limited & Anor (VID434/2015) (Vocation Limited Class Action), a Part IVA proceeding brought, jointly with another law firm, on behalf of shareholders in Vocation, which is currently before the Court;

-- a representative proceeding in the Western Australian Supreme Court brought on behalf of 189 plaintiffs arising from a January 2014 bushfire in Parkerville, WA.
+- A representative proceeding in the Western Australian Supreme Court brought on behalf of 189 plaintiffs arising from a January 2014 bushfire in Parkerville, WA.
 The fire started as a result of a faulty power pole on the property of a private landowner.
 The three defendants in the proceeding are Western Power, its maintenance contractor Theiss, and the property owner.
-The trial commenced on 16 July 2018 and ran for two months, and in a West Australian first, the was live-streamed on the internet and accessible by the general public.
-Judgment is currently reserved.
+The trial commenced on 16 July 2018 and ran for two months, and in a West Australian first, was live-streamed on the internet.
+In March 2019 the plaintiffs obtained a favourable ruling.
+This is the first group action in the modern era where a company has been found liable for failing to prevent a bushfire.
+The proceedings are ongoing and aspects of the ruling are subject to appeal.